IIIF/api/source/api/annex/notes/scheduled-changes.md

 # Image API

 * Require support for the `square` region at compliance level 1.
 [Issue][square]
-* Clarify that height and width are for calculating aspect ratio only, as there is no 'source' image.
+* Clarify the semantics of height and width for calculating aspect ratio only, as there is no 'source' image.
 [Issue][aspectratio]
+* Remove support for the pct: syntax for region and size [Issue][deprecatepct]

 # Presentation API